rickwporter/openapi-spec-tools/README.md

 See the examples in `examples/` for some more complete works.

+## API Generation

+The `api-gen` tool allows users to generate API code using the OpenAPI spec.
+The generated Python code provides type hints and helpful comments, but does no real checking of the arguments and/or return values.
+The return values are typically dictionaries instead of a data class, such as the models provided in the standard OpenAPI generator.

 ## Contributing

 The [DEVELOPMENT.md](DEVELOPMENT.md) has more information about getting setup as a developer.